eoinkelly/notes/databases/sql-relational-theory-masterclass.md

 # Video 3 Domains and types part 1

-Relations are defined "over" types
-Every attribute of a relation is of some type
+Relations are defined "over" types - every attribute of a relation is of some type.

-The relational model implicitly requires support for user defined types => users can also make user defined operators to operate on those types
+The relational model implicitly requires support for user defined types.
+This implies that users can also make user defined operators to operate on those types (otherwise the user defined types wouldn't be much good)

-An "object relational" system done right is just a "relational" system done right.

-"object relational model" stuff in 90's had one new thing over early SQL systems:
+CJD contends that an "object relational" system done right is just a "relational" system done right.
+The "object relational model" stuff in 90's had one new thing over early SQL systems:

 1. allow users to define their own types

-CJD contends that was a feature that should have been there from day 1
+CJD contends that was a feature that should have been there from day one.

-"The so called object realtional model is just the relational model"
+CJD:"The so called object realtional model is just the relational model"

-Attributes of relationals can have any type.
-They can be
+Attributes of relations can have almost any type e.g.

 * matrices
 * booleans